Visiting Assistant Professor

-As an orchestral musician, Dale performs regularly with Symphony Nova Scotia and the Charlottetown Festival Orchestra, has held positions as Principal Trombonist with the Windsor Symphony and the PEI Symphony, Second Trombonist with the Hamilton Philharmonic Orchestra, and has freelanced with groups such as the Toronto Symphony Orchestra, Tafelmusik Baroque Orchestra, Kitchener-Waterloo Symphony, Orchestra London, Winnipeg Symphony, National Ballet of Canada, and Opera Atelier in a 3-week, 8-city tour of Japan.
+As an orchestral musician, Dale performs regularly with the Charlottetown Festival Orchestra, Symphony Nova Scotia and the PEISO, has previously held positions with the Windsor Symphony and Hamilton Philharmonic Orchestra, and has freelanced with groups such as the Toronto Symphony Orchestra, Tafelmusik Baroque Orchestra, Kitchener-Waterloo Symphony, Orchestra London, Winnipeg Symphony, National Ballet of Canada, and Opera Atelier in a 3-week, 8-city tour of Japan.
 He can be heard on CD recordings with the Elora Festival Orchestra and Toronto Mendelssohn Choir, the Windsor Symphony, and Symphony Nova Scotia.

-A dedicated teacher, Dale has been a sessional lecturer at UPEI for many years, has also taught at Dalhousie University, and continues to teach privately and adjudicate at music festivals throughout the Maritimes and in Ontario.
-For the 2015-2016 school year he held a one-year appointment as visiting assistant professor of low brass at Memorial University of Newfoundland.
+A dedicated teacher, Dale has taught at four Atlantic Canadian universities (UPEI, Dalhousie, MUN, and MTA) and continues to teach privately and adjudicate at music festivals throughout the Maritimes and in Ontario.
+For the 2018-2019 school year he is Visiting Assistant Professor of Brass at Mount Allison University.